balrog-kun/nissan-qashqai-can-info/README.md

 ## Non-standard service 22 PIDs

-These are the manufacturer-specific service 22 PIDs that can be queried for current values from sensors, internal BCM/ECU state and/or hardcoded information.
-They're read in the same way as services 01 and 09 except for the PID numbers being 16-bit.
+These are the manufacturer-specific service 22 PID/CIDs that can be queried for current values from sensors, internal BCM/Engine state and/or hardcoded information.
+They're read in the same way as services 01 and 09 except for the PID/CID numbers being 16-bit.
+SID 0x22 is known as "Read Data by Common Identifier" (CID, or Data Identifier - DID)

 | PID | Meaning | Unit (format) | Captured value |
 | --: | --- | --- | --- |